KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 5. Put into the timeline.

-6. Save as a new clip.
+6. :guilabel:`Save` edited text as a new playlist.

 7. Add a Bookmark.
 You can jump to these bookmarks in the timeline with the :kbd:`Alt + arrow` shortcut or edit the bookmark by double click.